rlucioni/recipes/recipes/pumpkin-pie.md

 ## Instructions

 1. Preheat oven to 450&deg;F.
-2. Roll out pie crust and place in pie dish.
+2. Roll out pie crust and place in pie dish (the filling fits better in a shallower 9" pie dish).
 3. Add all remaining ingredients to a bowl and whisk until smooth.
 4. Pour filling into crust and bake for 15 minutes.
 5. Reduce heat to 365&deg;F and bake until barely set, about 35-40 minutes.
 Keep an eye on the crust.
 You might need to put a foil ring on it about halfway through to keep it from burning.